alecramsay/pg/docs/workflow.md

   Then in DRA:

-* Set the Colors and Overlays
+* Set the Colors and Overlays -- 'Change Palette' to Jet
 * Collect the id into pg/constants.py
 * Export it

 (6) For each duplicated Official and Notable map in DRA:
+* Change the color palette to Jet
 * Add the baseline map as a Custom Overlay
 * Download the map image, using right-click in Chrome